numberdaar/user-management/README.md

 # **User Management System**

 This is a basic User Management System built with React.js that allows you to view, add, edit, and delete users.
-The application interacts with the JSONPlaceholder API to fetch and manage user data.
+The application interacts with the JSONPlaceholder API to fetch and manage user data, and supports infinite scrolling for the user list.

 ## **Features**
+- **CRUD Operations:** Add, edit, and delete users.
-- View all users
+- **Pagination:** View users in pages with a limit of 5 users per page.
-- Add a new user
-- Edit an existing user
-- Delete a user
-- Basic form validation
-- Responsive design for mobile and tablet devices

----
+- **Notifications:** Display notifications for add, edit, and delete actions, which automatically disappear after 3 seconds.
+- **Responsive Design:** Mobile-friendly layout with table adjustments.

 ---